bdebroise/smartphone_rec/README.md

 ## Instructions
-- Clone the project
+- Clone the project.
-- Download the dataset and unzip it
+- Download the dataset and unzip it.
-- In the script modify the main_directory path
+- In the script modify the main_directory file path.
-- Run the script
+- Run the script.